cwayllace/POS-GRD/readme.txt

-Partially Observable Stochastic Goal Recognition Design
+Partially Observable Stochastic Goal Recognition Design Software developed for the paper "Accounting for Observer’s Partial Observability in Stochastic Goal Recognition Design: Messing with the Marauder’s Map"

 Utilities.java files need to change path from "src/" to the new path when not using eclipse.